In the following guide, I want to show you some of the best strategies to teach listening skills for the IELTS test.

 Another exercise you can try is to get your students to work in pairs and create a conversation that they then show to the class as a kind of role play.

-They act out the conversation and the rest of the class have to dig out all the necessary information.
+They act out the conversation and the rest of the class has to dig out all the necessary information.

 As the teacher, you need to ensure that there are enough names, street names, city names, numbers and dates included in each conversation.